FrancescAlted/caterva/README.md

 ## Python wrapper

-Check the [cat4py](https://github.com/Blosc/cat4py) for a Pythonic wrapper of Caterva.
+Check the [cat4py](https://github.com/Blosc/cat4py) project for a Pythonic wrapper of Caterva.